LukeLalor/droid-please/README.md

 # Droid Please

-A simple CLI tool that acts as your AI coding assistant.
-It helps you manage your project through natural language commands, allowing you to perform various file operations and coding tasks by simply asking.
+A CLI tool to modify local files.
+It initializes knowledge per-project that is designed to be checked into version control.

 ## Why "Droid Please"?

 There are lots of code assistants and IDEs out there.
 Why is _droid-please_ different?

 LLM IDEs and other tools tend to live with the developer.
 This means they cannot specialize in a project.
 They need to either be told explicitly by the dev the context for the problem, or at best use RAG to dynamically grab the context.

-The impetus for _droid-please_ is that these resources should live alongside and be versioned with the project code like your .git directory.
+`droid-please` believes these resources should live alongside and be versioned with the project code like your .git directory.
 The idea here being that LLMs are expensive, especially if we want to create agents that learn about a project.
 Furthermore, this learning needs to change over time as the project evolves.
-There is no reason for each dev to waste time and resources teaching their own personal llm about a shared codebase.
-Moreover, when I pull in a change.
-I would like my coding assistant to already know about those changes.
+There is no reason for each dev to waste time and resources teaching their own personal LLM about a shared codebase.
+Moreover, when I pull in a change from somebody else, I would like my coding assistant to already know how to work with these changes.

 This improves performance, but it is also a more cost-effective model for a GenAI tool.
 It allows for "expensive" project learning since it only needs to happen occasionally per project rather than on every completion.

 ### Approach
 Currently, `droid learn` is a basic process that automatically "learns" by allowing the agent to read through the project file system and save a project summary file that is injected into the `droid please` system prompt.

 When using `droid please` the agent has access to the project summary and tools to manipulate the file system.

 ## Pre-requisites
 ### Robust Version Control
 Before we get into this project at all, you should have a robust version control system in place.
 This project is about letting AI Agents manage your projects, which means droid can modify files within your project.
 Eventually **🚨 Droid will break something 🚨**, and when this happens the ability to revert those changes is paramount.

 ### Python 3.10